-This report is the latest in a series on cigarette sales, advertising, and promotion that the Federal Trade Commission ("the Commission") has prepared since 1967.
+This report is the latest in a series on cigarette sales, advertising, and promotion that the Federal Trade Commission ("Commission") has prepared since 1967.

-The statistical tables appended to this report provide information on domestic sales and advertising and promotional activity for U.S.-manufactured cigarettes for the years 1963 through 2005.
-The tables were compiled from raw data contained in special reports submitted to the Commission pursuant to compulsory process by the five major cigarette manufacturers in the United States: Altria Group, Inc. (the ultimate parent of Philip Morris); Houchens Industries, Inc. (the ultimate parent of Commonwealth Brands, Inc.); Loews Corp. (the ultimate parent of Lorillard Tobacco Co.); Reynolds American, Inc. (the ultimate parent of R.J.
-Reynolds Tobacco Co. and Santa Fe Natural Tobacco Company, Inc. and which acquired Brown & Williamson Tobacco Corp. in 2004); and Vector Group Ltd. (the ultimate parent of Liggett Group, Inc. and Vector Tobacco, Inc.).
+The statistical tables appended to this report provide information on domestic sales and advertising and promotional activity by the five largest U.S. cigarette manufacturers.
+The tables were compiled from data contained in special reports submitted to the Commission pursuant to compulsory process by: Altria Group, Inc.; Commonwealth Brands, Inc.; Lorillard, Inc.; Reynolds American, Inc.; and Vector Group Ltd.

 II.
-TOTAL CIGARETTE SALES AND ADVERTISING AND PROMOTIONAL EXPENDITURES
+TOTAL SALES AND ADVERTISING AND PROMOTIONAL EXPENDITURES

-The report shows that the total number of cigarettes sold or given away decreased by 4.2 billion cigarettes (1.1 percent) from 2003 to 2004, and then by 8.8 billion (2.4 percent) from 2004 to 2005; advertising and promotional expenditures declined from \$15.15 billion in 2003 to \$14.15 billion in 2004, and then to \$13.11 billion in 2005.
-The largest single category of expenditures in both 2004 and 2005 was price discounts paid to cigarette retailers or wholesalers in order to reduce the price of cigarettes to consumers.
-This one category accounted for \$10.93 billion (77.3 percent of total advertising and promotional expenditures) in 2004, and \$9.78 billion (74.6 percent of all expenditures) in 2005.
+The total number of cigarettes reported sold by the major manufacturers decreased by 5.9 billion units (2.2 percent) from 2011 to 2012.
+Advertising and promotional expenditures increased during that same period, rising from \$8.366 billion to \$9.168 billion.
+The largest single category of these expenditures in 2012 was price discounts paid to cigarette retailers or wholesalers in order to reduce the price of cigarettes to consumers, which accounted for \$7.802 billion (85.1 percent of total advertising and promotional expenditures).